-Rolling resistance is the dragging force you feel when your bike tires are underinflated, for example.
+Rolling resistance is the dragging force you feel when your bike tires are underinflated or when you’re riding on soft ground.
 When your bike wheel is rolling along the ground, the part that touches the ground deforms, using up energy and causing your bike to lose momentum.
-Besides underinflated tires, a heavy bicycle frame and your own weight all increase rolling resistance on a bicycle, meaning you have to work harder to travel at the same speed.
-Additionally, if you’re riding on grass or dirt, you lose even more energy as your bicycle wheels deform the ground and more of your tire makes contact with it as a result.
+Besides underinflated tires and riding on soft ground, a heavy bicycle frame and your own weight all increase rolling resistance on a bicycle, meaning you have to work harder to travel at the same speed.

 Weight also puts more pressure on the joints in your bicycle, causing more internal friction that takes energy away from your forward motion.
 In addition, weight also affects acceleration – have you noticed that it’s harder to get a full shopping cart going from a complete stop than an empty one?
 That’s because it takes more energy to change the speed of something if it is heavier.
 The same goes for your bicycle.